janpreet/vigilant-dollop/_posts/2024-08-14-home-network.md

 2. Secondary Failover: Firewalla's Wi-Fi SD as a receiver for my phone's 5G hotspot

 This configuration leverages the high speed of fiber while using the ubiquity of cellular networks as a backup.
 It's a testament to how home networks can now rival business setups in terms of reliability and redundancy.

-### CGNAT Workarounds

-When I upgraded to fiber internet, I encountered Carrier-Grade NAT (CGNAT), which can pose challenges for remote access and certain online services.
-I was offered two main solutions:

-1. Static IP: My ISP offered a static IP for a fixed monthly fee, which would have bypassed CGNAT issues entirely.
-2. IPv6 + VPN: I opted for this more cost-effective solution.
-By leveraging IPv6 and setting up a VPN server on my Firewalla, I can securely access my home network when I'm away.

-This setup allows me to maintain access to my home devices and services without incurring additional monthly costs, while also adding an extra layer of security to my remote connections.

 ## The UniFi Transition (2024)